 Step-by-Step: How to Clean a DE Filter

-Cleaning out your DE filter may seem intimidating, but it is a straightforward process in reality.
-I recommend that you clean out your DE filter every 1-2 months.
-Doing so will maximize the lifespan of the filter and keep your pool nice and clean.
+Cleaning out your DE filter may seem intimidating, but it is a very straightforward process.
+I recommend you clean your DE filter every 1-2 months.
+Doing so will maximize the filter’s lifespan and keep your pool nice and clean.

 Step 1: Check the pressure gauge

 Your pressure gauge will tell you when to clean your pool.
 When the pressure is 8-10 psi over the usual readings, it is likely time to clean the filter.
 The pressure gauge is located on the top of the machine and will read the internal pressure of the filter.
 Read my article on what to do when your DE filter pressure rises fast for more tips on common problems.